 Current Ratio = A liquidity ratio that measures a company's ability to pay short term obligations.

-Current Ratio = $\frac{Current Assets}{Current Liabilities}$ and the firm is not able to pay its current liabilities immediately.
-On the other hand, if the current ratio is very high it indicates idle assets which are not properly utilized.
-There should be proper balance between these two situations.
-A current ratio of 2:1 is considered on ideal situation.
+$Current Ratio = \frac{Current Assets}{Current Liabilities}$

-Interpretation - If the current ratio is low it represents that the liquidity position of the firm is not good
+Interpretation - If the current ratio is low it represents that the liquidity position of the firm is not good and the firm is not able to pay its current liabilities immediately.